-The year was 1904.
-The American flag had 45 stars, Theodore Roosevelt was president and the average American earned just 22 cents an hour.
-That year, what would be later known as the Florida State Fair opened its gates in Tampa.
-Since then, there has been incredible inventions, wars, social change and musical styles that have rocked each generation.
-Still, the Florida State Fair remains a showcase of the best the state has to offer.
+In 1904 the American flag had only 45 stars, Theodore Roosevelt was president, and the average American earned just 22 cents an hour.
+That year, the fair that would be later known as the Florida State Fair opened its gates in Tampa.
+Since then, there have been incredible inventions, wars, social change, and musical styles that have rocked each generation.
+Still, the Florida State Fair annually held in February remains a showcase of the best the state has to offer.

-Of course, free attractions and performances both indoors and out are on tap daily throughout the fairgrounds, including daily parades, bands and crafts and returning favorites.
+Free attractions and performances both indoors and out are available daily throughout the fairgrounds, including parades, bands, crafts, and more.

-The Florida State Fair is located just seven miles east of downtown Tampa with access via I-75, I-4, Hwy.
-301, and Martin Luther King Blvd (Hwy.
-574).
-Parking is FREE with wheelchair accessible parking spaces available at each gate.
-There is a FREE weekend park and ride shuttle service that runs continuously between Highland Oaks (I-75 at Hwy.
-574 Exit) and the entrance gate from 9:00 a.m. until midnight.
+The Florida State Fair is located just seven miles east of downtown Tampa with access via I-75, I-4, Highway 301, and Martin Luther King Blvd (Highway 574).
+Parking is free with wheelchair accessible parking spaces available at each gate.
+There is a free weekend park-and-ride shuttle service that runs continuously between Highland Oaks (I-75 at Highway 574 Exit) and the entrance gate.